 Drivers and passenger assistants should maintain a distance from their passengers wherever possible.
-We acknowledge that the nature of school transport, and the needs of the children and young people receiving it, mean this will not always be possible.
+We acknowledge that the nature of school transport and the needs of the children and young people receiving it mean this will not always be possible.
 Drivers may be able to leave the vehicle to maintain distance while children and young people are getting on and off.

-Some drivers and passenger assistants may feel concerned about returning to work.
+Some drivers and passenger assistants may feel concerned about going to work.
 Local authorities (or the driver or passenger assistant’s employer, where this is not the local authority) should discuss their concerns and explain the safeguarding measures that are in place to reduce risk on home to school transport.

 Communication with families, schools and transport operators